-- it is easy to specify an ellipsoid just to point out the corresponding matrix A and vector c; - the family of ellipsoids is closed with respect to affine transformations: the image of an ellipsoid under an affine mapping again is an ellipsoid; - there are many operations, like minimization of a linear form, computation of volume, etc., which are easy to carry out when the set in question is an ellipsoid, and is difficult to carry out for more general convex sets.
-By the indicated reasons, ellipsoids play important role in different areas of applied mathematics; in particular, people use ellipsoids to approximate more complicated sets.
-Just as a simple motivating example, consider a discrete-time linear time invariant controlled system: $$\begin{array}{rcl} x(t+1) &=& Ax(t) + Bu(t), \ t=0,1,\ldots \\ x(0) &=& 0 \end{array}$$ and assume that the control is norm-bounded:
+• It is easy to specify an ellipsoid-just indicate the corresponding matrix A and vector c. • The family of ellipsoids is closed with respect to affine transformations: the image of an ellipsoid under an affine mapping again is an ellipsoid. • There are many operations, like minimization of a linear form and computation of volume that are easy to carry out when the set in question is an ellipsoid and are difficult to carry out for more general convex sets.
+By the indicated reasons, ellipsoids play an important role in different areas of applied mathematics.
+In particular, ellipsoids are used to approximate more complicated sets.
+As a simple motivating example, consider a discrete time linear time invariant controlled system: $$\begin{array}{rcl} x(t+1) &=& Ax(t) + Bu(t), \ t = 0, 1, \dots, \\ x(0) &=& 0 \end{array}$$ and assume that the control is norm-bounded: